artefactual/archivematica-docs/admin-manual/maintenance/security.rst

 In addition to changing the MySQL credentials, if you've also installed AtoM you'll want to set the password for it as well.
-Note that after changing your AtoM credentials you should update the credentials on the AtoM DIP upload administration page as well.
+Note that after changing your AtoM credentials you should update the credentials on the :ref:`AtoM DIP upload administration page <admin-dashboard-atom>` as well.

 .. _gearman-security: